Skip to main content

 Make a homeless application with the council if you cannot continue to stay where you are.

-Check our guidance on how the council must help you if you’re homeless.
+Check our advice on how the council must help you if you’re homeless.

 If you're not a British or Irish citizen, your rights to homeless help could be different.
 Check our advice on how your immigration status affects your housing options.